When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Parker

-• Parker Cleaveland: American mineralogist and geologist who was born in Rowley, Massachusetts in 1780.
-He championed the field of natural sciences and became a professor of mathematics, chemistry, and mineralogy at Bowdoin College after graduating from Harvard in 1799.
+• Parker Cleaveland: An early American mineralogist and geologist born in 1780.
+He was a professor at Bowdoin College and a pioneer in natural sciences.

-The name Parker is most notable for the masked superhero, Peter Parker, but also turns up in other popular culture media, such as:
+The name Parker is iconic in fiction, most notably for the masked superhero, Peter Parker, but it turns up in many other places:

-• Parker Lewis: the main character portrayed by Corin Nemec in the 1990s sitcom Parker Lewis Can’t Lose.
+• Parker Lewis: The cool, unshakeable main character portrayed by Corin Nemec in the cult classic 90s sitcom Parker Lewis Can’t Lose.

-• Parker Selfridge: character played by Giovanni Ribisi in the film Avatar.
+• Parker Selfridge: The antagonist played by Giovanni Ribisi in the blockbuster film Avatar.

-• Richard Parker: the name given to the character of a tiger in the novel Life of Pi by Yann Martel.
+• Richard Parker: The memorable name given to the Bengal tiger in the novel and film Life of Pi by Yann Martel.

-Here are some commonly asked questions about the name Parker.
+Here are some commonly asked questions about the name Parker to help you decide if it is the right fit for your child.

 Does the Name Parker Have Any Personality Traits?

-People with the name Parker are imaginative and artistic but also action-oriented.
+People with the name Parker are often perceived as imaginative and artistic but also action-oriented.
+In numerology, the name is sometimes associated with the number 6, suggesting a personality that is responsible, protective, and nurturing.
 They often volunteer their time to help others and enjoy lending a listening ear to other people’s problems.
-People perceive those named Parker as impressive and noble and often find careers in education and management.

 Are There Any Colors Associated With the Name Parker?